The Bach Festival in Leipzig

 ACE customer on previous Bach Festival in Leipzig tour with John Bryden

-Cost of £2965 includes: return airfare, accommodation based on sharing a twin or double bedded room, performances as described, breakfast, three lunches, six dinners (two light) with water & coffee, excursions & admissions, gratuities.
+Included: Return airfare, accommodation based on sharing a twin or double bedded room, performances as described, breakfast, three lunches, six dinners (two light) with water & coffee, excursions & admissions, gratuities.

-Not included: travel insurance, single room supplement £235.
+Not Included: Travel insurance, single room supplement £235.